HelloHowAreYouHaveANiceDay/reading-notes/docs/finance/financial_statement_analysis.md

 Market Value of Equity = Shares outstanding x Market price per share

-Market value is often referred to as **market capitalization**
+Market value is often referred to as **market capitalization**.
+It shows how investors expect those assets to produce in the future.

 Market-To-Book Ratio indicates the relationship between market capitalization and the book value of stockholder's equity. also called **P/B ratio**

 PB ratio = Market Value of Equity / Book Value of Equity

-Low PB ratios are often labeled **value stocks** while high market to book rations are considered **growth stocks**
+Low PB ratios are often labeled **value stocks** while high market to book rations are considered **growth stocks**.
+It indicates how much the market thinks a company is worth in relation to it's book value.

-**total enterprise value(TEV)** assess the value of the underlying business assets without debet and separate from any cash and marketable securities.
+**total enterprise value(TEV)** assess the value of the underlying business assets without debt and separate from any cash and marketable securities.
 Also the "cost to take over the business": buy all equity, pay off debt, and adjust for cash.

 Enterprise Value = Market Value of Equity + Debt - Cash